 Whether you’d like to be in close proximity to the Lisbon attractions or find some peace and quiet in the city’s surrounding areas, there’s plenty of places to consider when living in Lisbon.
 Make sure you’ve done your research before deciding where to live in the Portuguese capital city.

-Learn more about Lisbon’s neighbourhoods so that you can better decide which area suits your needs best.
+Learn more about Lisbon’s neighborhoods so that you can better decide which area suits your needs best.
 With this guide discover where expats choose to settle when living in Lisbon along with tips regarding Lisbon’s attractions.

 Will living in Lisbon suit me?